i5hi/helpers/vault.md

 Vault is essentially an encrypted database, used just for secrets.
 It has a server/daemon component and a client component.
 The client can also use http endpoints to access the vault server.

-Rather than storing *ALL* secrets within our system env, we will only store a *single* vault token and manage all secrets within vault.

 What we end up with in the application is something like this:

 ```